In this post, we will show you how to switch or change BIOS Mode from Legacy to UEFI without reinstalling Windows 11/10.

 Wait until the process is complete.

-When it is done, you need to go to the BIOS of your PC.
+Once it is done, you need to go to your PC’s BIOS.

 The Boot Mode is usually available under Boot > Boot Configuration.
 Set it to UEFI.